sourcery-ai-experiments/blog.nathanv.me/content/posts/budget-home-network.md

-I now have my Pi 3 acting as DNS server for my network with [Pi-hole](https://pi-hole.net) (I really like the [https://dbl.oisd.nl/](https://dbl.oisd.nl/) blocklist.)
+I now have my Pi 3 acting as DNS server for my network with [Pi-hole](https://pi-hole.net) (I really like the [https://dbl.oisd.nl/](https://dbl.oisd.nl/) blocklist).
 Thanks to the USB port on my router, I just have it sitting physically right next to my router and directly plugged in.